Zuckerberg defends not suspending ex-Trump aide Bannon from Facebook: recording

 The incoming administration was “not monolithic,” Zuckerberg said.
 “Just because some people might talk in a way that’s more antagonistic to us, it doesn’t necessarily mean that speaks for what the whole group or whole administration is going to stand for.”

-Arrested in August, Bannon has pleaded not guilty to charges of defrauding hundreds of thousands of donors to the $25 million “We Build the Wall” campaign.
+Bannon was arrested in August and has pleaded not guilty to charges of defrauding hundreds of thousands of donors to the $25 million “We Build the Wall” campaign.
 Bannon has dismissed the charges as politically motivated.

 As Trump’s chief White House strategist, Bannon helped articulate Trump’s “America First” policy.
 Trump fired him in August 2017, ending Bannon’s turbulent tenure.

-Reporting by Katie Paul; Additional reporting by Elizabeth Culliford; Editing by Greg Mitchell and Howard Goller
+Reporting by Katie Paul; Additional reporting by Elizabeth Culliford; Editing by Greg Mitchell, Howard Goller and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.